 Now that you know about the different types of auctions, you should make sure that the items you plan to sell don't violate eBay's listing policies.
-Read on to discover what's allowed and what is a big no-no!
+The next email will let you know what's allowed and what is a big no-no.